phalcon/documentation/docs/routing.md

 RewriteRule   ^((?s).*)$ index.php?_url=/$1 [QSA,L]
 ```

 In this configuration, any requests to files or folders that do not exist will be sent to `index.php`.
-The following example shows how to use this as a stand-alone component:
+The following example shows how to use this as a stand alone component:

 ```php
 <?php